Last Updated on February 8, 2023

 There are a lot of details about applying for the Navy JAG program that your recruiter will be able to explain more clearly.

-People also read the Navy Civil Engineer Corps Officer program.
+People who read this article also read the Navy Civil Engineer Corps Officer program.

 Hope you find this helpful in your career planning.